rec/gitz/doc/README.rst

 -------------

 `git-adjust <git-adjust.rst>`_
-  Amend any commit
+  Amend any commit, not just the last

-`git-all <git-all.rst>`_
-  Perform a command on each of multiple branches or directories

 `git-amp <git-amp.rst>`_
   AMend the last commit message and force-Push, somewhat safely

 `git-copy <git-copy.rst>`_
-  Copy a git branch locally and on all remotes
+  Copy a git branch locally and remotely

 `git-delete <git-delete.rst>`_
   Delete one or more branches locally and remotely

+`git-for-each <git-for-each.rst>`_
+  Perform a command for each branch or directory

 `git-gitz <git-gitz.rst>`_
-  Print information about the gitz environment
+  Print information about the gitz git commands

 `git-infer <git-infer.rst>`_
   Commit changes with an automatically generated message